EdgeFirstAI/documentation/docs/getting_started/platforms.md

-# EdgeFirst Devices: Setup and Boot Guide
+# EdgeFirst Platforms: Setup and Boot Guide

+This tutorial describes the various EdgeFirst Platforms workflows from unboxing to connecting and booting up.

+If you have recently received one of the EdgeFirst Platforms please visit the [EdgeFirst Platforms Quickstart](platforms/quickstart.md) for setup instructions.